-Falling Iguana Theatre was founded when Alexa Higgins & Ian Ottis Goff found a copy of Michael Ondaatje’s poem Elimination Dance in a Toronto bookstore, which prompted the creation of the company’s first production DIANA (I knew you when we were fourteen).
+Falling Iguana Theatre was founded when Alexa Higgins & Ian Ottis Goff found a copy of Michael Ondaatje’s poem Elimination Dance in a Toronto bookstore, which inspired the creation of the company’s first production DIANA.

 DIANA follows Michael, as he searches for his missing friend Diana who mysteriously disappears after a high school dance.
 DIANA spans several years and multiple Canadian cities as we follow both Michael and Diana on their separate but interconnected journeys through childhood memories, family trauma, and into adulthood.

 DIANA has had four productions as of 2021 including two live runs and two online streamed presentations.

 Want to book DIANA?
 You can!
 This show is highly moveable and easy to stage just about anywhere.
 Contact email@example.com

 for any booking inquiries.